 Symptoms can vary depending on how severe the inflammation is, as well as the location in which it occurs.
 A person with IBD can also have times of remission and times when the illness is active.

-Diverticulosis is a condition characterized by small, bulging pouches that form on the digestive system lining, known as diverticula.
+Diverticulosis is a condition characterised by small, bulging pouches that form on the digestive system lining, known as diverticula.
 Diverticulitis occurs when these pouches are inflamed or infected.

 Diverticulitis symptoms include: